nkryptic/django-refinery/docs/usage.rst

             fields = ['price', 'release_date']

-As you can see this uses a very similar API to Django's ``ModelForm``.
-Just like with a ``ModelForm`` we can also overide filters, or add new ones using a declarative syntax::
+As you can see, this uses a very similar API to Django's ``ModelForm``.
+Like with a ``ModelForm`` we can also overide filters, or add new ones using a declarative syntax::

     import refinery